Battle of Puebla: The Tripartite Expedition

 The French intervention in Mexico, initially supported by the United Kingdom and Spain, was a consequence of Mexican President Benito Juárez's imposition of a two-year moratorium of loan-interest payments from July 1861 to French, British, and Spanish creditors.

 On December 14, 1861, a Spanish fleet sailed into and took possession of the port of Veracruz.
 The city was occupied on the 17th.
-French and English forces arrived on January 7, 1862.
+French and British forces arrived on January 7, 1862.
 On January 10 a manifesto was issued by Spanish General Juan Prim disavowing rumors that the allies had come to conquer or to impose a new government.
 It was emphasized that the three powers merely wanted to open negotiations regarding their claims of damages.

 On January 14, 1862, a bill of claims was presented to the government in Mexico City.
 Foreign Minister Manuel Doblado invited the commissioners to travel to Orizaba with two thousand of their own troops for a conference while requesting that the rest of the tripartite forces disembark from Veracruz.
 The proposal to disembark most of the troops was rejected, but negotiations then resulted in an agreement, ratified on January 23, to move the forces inland and hold a conference at Orizaba.
 The agreement also officially recognized the government of Juarez along with Mexican sovereignty.